 A police officer means a person declared under section 2.2(2) of the Police Service Administration Act 1990 to be a police officer.

 If a director of a school’s governing body does not have a blue card or an exemption card, the Board has no option, it must decide that the governing body is not suitable to be the school’s governing body.

 A governing body director who holds a valid blue card, can continue as a director after the expiry date of his or her blue card, provided the card was not suspended or cancelled, and he or she has lodged a renewal application at least 30 days prior to the expiry of the card.
 In these circumstances, the existing blue card is deemed to remain current from the day it would otherwise end until the renewal application is decided or withdrawn.

-An exemption card has no set expiry date and remains valid while a person is a police officer or registered teacher, unless it is cancelled or suspended earlier by the PSBA.
+An exemption card has no set expiry date and remains valid while a person is a police officer or registered teacher, unless it is cancelled or suspended earlier by Blue Card Services.

-When contacting the PSBA it is important to mention that the blue card is required for the purposes of being a director of a governing body of a non-State school.
+When contacting Blue Card Services it is important to mention that the blue card is required for the purposes of being a director of a governing body of a non-State school.

 The Board has a statutory obligation to monitor the suitability of a governing body, and to that end the Board maintains and regularly updates its information about governing bodies and their membership.

 Board updates of governing body information include surveying each governing body at least once each year to collect information about the accuracy of contact details, the name of the chairperson/president, and particulars about directors (such as names and blue card details).

 The Board conducts the annual update program in September/October each year.
 Please read these instructions regarding how to update relevant details prior to program commencement.

 For any changes to this information at any other time of the year, please log into the Online Services Portal and update the governing body details as required.